dyno-might/dyno-might.github.io/_posts/2021-11-11-homeless-crisis.md

 ---

-<span style="font-weight:bold;">P.S.
-Want to see plots for your state or city?
-They are here:</span>
+<span>P.S.
+If you want to see data for your local state or city it is below.</span>

 <details id="all-plots">
 <summary style="font-weight:bold;">All 50 states and DC.</summary>